Change request #1666

 Use GFilename instead of std::string for file name arguments.

-Added by Knödlseder Jürgen about 8 years ago.
-Updated about 8 years ago.
+Added by Knödlseder Jürgen almost 9 years ago.
+Updated over 8 years ago.

 Status:ClosedStart date:02/13/2016